BattyBest/Infiniwiki/readme.md

 - HTTPS is not enabled by default.
 Edit the nginx config to enable it.
 - If you are running the AI models locally, make sure the system prompt in your server is empty.
-- This system is very easy to ddos simply by spamming prompts.
-Enable the rate-limiting in the config if your ever going to make it public.
-- Similarly, remember to configure access levels, to prevent people from spamming the improve functionality.
 - This system sources bootstrap from MaxCDN.
 CDN's are generally regarded as bad practice; download it and enable local-sourcing in the settings.